lsst/dp0-2_lsst_io/tutorials-examples/portal-intermediate.rst

 1.3.
 On the left-hand side of the screen, under "Enter Constraints" you will have three choices, "Spatial," "Temporal," and "Object ID Search."
 Select only "Spatial."

 1.4.
-Under “Enter Constraints”, select the box to the left of “Spatial”.
-Leave the “Shape Type” as the default “Cone shape”, and for “Coordinates or Object Name” enter the coordinates ``67.4579, -44.0802``.
+In the “Spatial” entry, leave the “Shape Type” as the default “Cone shape”, and for “Coordinates or Object Name” enter the coordinates ``67.4579, -44.0802``.
 Set the "Radius" to 2 arcsec.

 1.5.
 In the table at right, select columns ra, decl, and diaObjectId to be returned.
 If you wish to see only the rows selected by you - click on the little funnel.